nextflow-io/patterns/process-per-file-path/README.md

-# Process per file
+# Process per file path

 ## Problem

-Execute a process for each file in a path that matches a glob pattern.
+You need to execute a task for each file that matches a glob pattern.

 ## Solution

-Use the [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) method to create a channel emitting all files matching the specified glob pattern.
-Use the channel as process input.
+Use the [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) method to create a channel emitting all files matching the glob pattern.
+Then, use the channel as input of the process implementing your task.

 ## Code